Xylø: 2018–2020: Chase's departure and multiple EPs

 On June 1, 2018 "Heaven Only Knows" was released.
 Paige announced via Twitter that Chase had left the group to focus on other projects, leaving her as the sole member.
 "Don't Panic" was released on June 29, 2018, and "I Don't Want To See You Anymore" was released on August 3, 2018.
 Xylø went on to release "Tears & Tantrums" and "Freak" later in the year, both of which had music videos.
 Sometime at the end of 2018, Paige cut ties with Disruptor Records, and started releasing her music under the independent label Pretty Records.

 On February 12, 2019, it was announced that an EP titled Pretty Sad would be released March 1, 2019.
 The lead single "Nothing Left To Say" was released two days later.
 It was announced via social media on May 3, 2019, that Xylø's new EP, Yes & No, would be released on May 31, 2019, with the lead single "Ride or Die" being released on May 17.
 On May 21, 2019, a second single "The End" was announced to be released on May 24, 2019.
 In June 2019, Xylø announced she would be embarking on the Yes & No Tour, which concluded in September 2019.
 She released her fourth EP, The Ganglands of My Heart on February 14, 2020, which was preceded by the singles "Tongue in the Bag" and "American Sadness".

 On March 27, 2020, a compilation album including all the instrumentals from her three previous releases was released.

 Later that year, Xylø released her fifth EP, Outsiders Club, for which she launched an official website for.
 The EP was released on November 20, 2020, with "Apple Pie", "Chlorine", and "Lefty" being released as singles prior to the EP's release.
 Music videos were also released for the latter two singles.

-2021–present: Unamerican Beauty
+2021–present: Unamerican Beauty and American tour

 During 2021, Xylø teased via social media that her debut album was in the works.
 On December 13, Xylø posted on various social medias a photo of her and the phone number "(310)-564-7089".
 By calling the number, Xylø reads the listener a monologue.
 Two days later, Xylø uploaded an official trailer for the album, revealing the album's title to be Unamerican Beauty and that it would be released in 2022.
 Xylø then also announced via Twitter that the album's first single would be released in January.
+The album was finally released in June 9.

+In order to promote the album, Xylo embarked on the 10 date Unamerican Beauty Tour through North America in October.

+In January 2024, she was featured in Lovelyz's Ryu Su-jeong's second extended play 2Rox, "Fallen Angel" which was released on January 10, 2024, and "SHXT" which was released on January 24, 2024.